KarloIsaac/100-days-of-code/KarloLog.md

 ### Day 1.
 20 June 2017.
-**Today's Progress:** Could barely add a description capability in the Ingredietn object, could not make my mind about a Ingredient catalog.
+**Today's Progress:** Could barely add a description capability in the Ingredietn object, could not make my mind about an Ingredient catalog.

 **Thoughts:** I couldn't concentrate as much as a would have liked.